 The NSS is now well-established within higher education and the thirteenth annual survey was conducted between January and April 2017.
 Encouraged by Ipsos-MORI and the University, every year students are encouraged to complete the Survey online.
 In order to maximise the response rate, Ipsos-MORI may contact students who do not respond to the online survey by email, SMS, and telephone to complete the survey.
 The questionnaire is anonymous and no results are published that would allow any student to be identified.

-The questionnaire has 23 questions covering the following aspect of a student's university experience: teaching; assessment and feedback; academic support; organisation and management; learning resources; personal development; overall satisfaction.
-The results of the Survey are published on a subject basis in late August or early September.
+The questionnaire has 27 questions covering the following aspect of a student's university experience: teaching; learning opportunities; assessment and feedback; academic support; organisation and management; learning resources; learning community; student voice; overall satisfaction.
+The results of the Survey are published on a subject basis in mid August and the Unistats website is updated in September.
 Within the University, the results are sent to Schools and academic-support services and also to senior management committees.

-Improving its scores in the National Student Survey is a top priority for the University.
+Improving its scores in the NSS is a top priority for the University.